daveshap/GitChain/README.md

 5. **Collaborating:**

    - Use standard Git commands to commit, push, and pull changes.
-   - The GitChain node handles network communication and enforces permissions.
+   - The GitChain node handles network communication, token verification, and enforces permissions.

 ---